panel-attack/panel-attack/docs/panels.md

 ## id

-The unique identifier of the stage.
+The unique identifier of the panels.
 IF MISSING THE PANELS WILL BE IGNORED!
 The id should be long and unique so that the game can properly distinguish between different panel mods.
 It is generally recommended to add your username to the id to ensure its uniqueness.
 For example "panelhd_rings_mizunoketsuban" for a panel set featuring ring shapes by user Mizuno.